Gynecomastia Healing Process

 2 weeks after surgery patient noticed more swelling and minor bruising on his right side.

 After swelling and bruising went down, his chest now appears symmetric and flat.

-1 week after surgery this patient develop a small seroma on the right side only.
+1 week after surgery this patient developed a small seroma on the right side only.

-At his 3 month follow up, the seroma is gone and did not effect his final result.
+At his 3-month follow-up, the seroma is gone and did not affect his final result.

 This photo was taken 5 days after surgery.
 Notice the left side has more swelling and bruising.